Rossano Gospels: Decoration

 In the illustration of Saint Mark writing the Gospels, there are two figures; Saint Mark is seated in a throne-like chair with his muse, Mary, as Divine wisdom.
 There is definitely a sense of space within.
 The robes of the two figures are also lined with complexity with many strokes of the pen showing the folds of cloth.
 Thus, it is surprising that the surrounding architecture, which consists of two columns and what appears to be an apse or other such archway, is devoid of all but the simplest details.
 Even the top of the arch with its seashell-like pattern is rigid and sharp, which further proves the theory that the miniatures on the pages of this Gospels were derived from existing structures.

 Other significant images include Jesus giving the last supper to his disciples and of Jesus washing Peter's feet.
 Jesus and the disciple on the right end of the table are reclining; they are twisted in a way that is not proportional according to the strange dual perspective.
 The floor actually seems to be part of the table at first glance, as there is no distinction between where the table ends and the floor begins.
 The floor, too, is miraculously upended, and upon it are drawings of pheasants or peacocks.
 The disciples that gather around the semi-circular table form an arch.
 Perhaps an original of this piece was once situated in such a way.
 Eyes of the disciples are slightly unfocused as they look at Jesus, suggesting that their forms may have been situated along the structure of an apse's shell-like shape.

+Text

+The text of the manuscript is considered to be a representative of the Byzantine text-type, in close relationship to Codex Petropolitanus Purpureus (N).
+The Rossano Gospels, along with the manuscripts N, O, and Φ, belong to the group of the Purple Uncials (or purple codices).
+Biblical scholar Kurt Aland placed all four manuscripts of the group (the Purple Uncials) in Category V of his New Testament manuscript classification system.
+Category V manuscripts are described as having "a purely or predominantly Byzantine text."